mandy8055/manuj8055.github.io/_posts/2020-04-21-dictionary-attack-with-hydra.md

     * II<sup>nd</sup> part: This part of the colon represents the parameters that are passed to dvwa server everytime the user tries to log in(**The reason why we used Burp proxy**).
     * III<sup>rd</sup> part: This part of the colon shows what is the text that will be visible on the page when login failure(because we used **F** option) occurs.

-Finally, fire up the terminal and paste this command, and you'll see the result below:
+Finally, fire up the terminal and paste the above command, and you'll see the result below:

 ```bash
 ~# hydra 192.168.43.205 -l admin -P dict.txt http-post-form "/dvwa/login.php:username=^USER^&password=^PASS^&Login=Login:F=Login failed"